 CONSTITUTION: ARTICLE III.
 COMMITTEES, Section D:

 The nominating committee shall consist of up to two members from each of the geographical regions, with the past state president as chairperson and the state advisor or his/her delegated representative as ex-officio member without vote.
 If the past state president is unable to serve, the chairperson shall be from the past state officer team appointed by the current state president.
 Each member of the nominating committee shall be selected within his/her respective region from qualified applicants.
 The application form shall be prepared by the Assistant State FFA Advisor(s) and made available to all chapters.
-The actual selection process shall be at the discretion of each regional executive committee advisor or, in the case of a vacancy, the State Advisor.
+The actual selection process shall be at the discretion of each regional advisor or, in the case of a vacancy, the State Advisor.
 Each region desiring representation on the committee shall provide the Assistant State FFA Advisor(s) with the name of its representatives by the specified due date.
 The substitution of a nominating committee member after this date shall not be allowed except that the State Advisor may approve a substitution in a case of extremely extenuated circumstances.
 To be selected as a representative on the nominating committee a student must be an affiliated FFA member with a chapter in good standing with the state association, hold the State FFA Degree at the time of the leadership conference where he/she is to serve, and be a junior or senior in high school.
 The nominating committee shall, after consideration of the qualified candidates, make nominations for the various state offices.
 All candidates must have received the State FFA degree.
 Meetings of the nominating committee shall be closed meetings.
 Information given on all possible candidates shall be confidential.
 The nominating committee may nominate no more than two candidates for each office.

 Rationale in support of the proposal: